a-zasypalov/SmsCodeLayout/README.md

 val smsCatcher = SmsCatcher(this, smsRequestCode, "YOUR PHONE")
 ```

-And in onActivityResult catch the case with your request code:
+In onActivityResult catch the case with your request code:

 ```kotlin
 public override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {